artainmo/push_swap-unittest/README.md

 ### LEAKS
 To test leaks you must have valgrind installed

-To install valgrind on mac with brew
+To install valgrind on mac with brew:
 ```
 make env_leaks_mac
 ```